 PerformanceCounterCategory — provides access to the categories for which performance counters exist on a server and all of their corresponding properties and methods.
 You use methods in this class to create new categories and custom counters, to verify that categories and counters exist, and to read the existing counters in a category.

 System.Diagnostics.CounterCreationData — used to create multiple counters for a category; allows you to explicitly choose the counter type for each counter you create.

 System.Diagnostics.InstanceData — used to retrieve multiple instances of a counter and all of their corresponding properties and methods.

 You can use the following methods to interact with performance counters:

-- Use the Increment or IncrementBy methods on the PerformanceCounter class to increment a counter value by one or by the specified integer and to return the new value of the counter.
+Use the Increment method or IncrementBy method on the PerformanceCounter class to increment a counter value by one or by the specified integer and to return the new value of the counter.
 Similarly, you can use the Decrement method to reduce a counter's value.